aselshall/pr/README.md

 You need to submit a draft proposal by week 1 following  [the kickoff meeting guidelines](https://aselshall.github.io/pr/hw/meeting0), and incorporate feedback for final approval by your [first progress meeting](https://aselshall.github.io/pr/hw/meeting1).
 Your proposal needs to adhere to [these guidelines](https://aselshall.github.io/rm/hw/proposal-hw).
 The project proposal will be graded as "meets expectations" (full credit) or "does not meet expectations" (no credit), with potential deductions for unaddressed review comments from instructor.

 ### Project Presentation
-In-person final presentations are scheduled for **April 22 (6:00–7:30 pm)**.
-While these date and time are fixed, they may be subject to change due to unforeseen circumstances.
-The presentation location will be announced during the semester.
-Alternatively, you may present your work at [Eagle X](https://www.fgcu.edu/eaglex) for extra credit.
+In-person final presentations are scheduled for **April 17 (8:00 AM –1:30 PM)** at [Eagle X](https://www.fgcu.edu/eaglex).
 Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report and poster are submitted on Canvas.
-Your presentation must be well-organized, professional, and include visual aids.
-Your presentation must adhere to the [final presentation guidelines and rubric](https://aselshall.github.io/pr/hw/presentation).
+Your poster must be well-organized, professional, and include visual aids.
+Your poster must adhere to the [final presentation guidelines and rubric](https://aselshall.github.io/pr/hw/presentation).

 ### Project Report
 Students are required to complete their projects and document their independent work in a professional and polished report.
 The report must follow and adhere to this [rubric](https://aselshall.github.io/pr/hw/rubric).